Jul 12, 2018, 2:00 PM, Posted by

 May 23, 2018, 11:00 AM, Posted by

-Beginning May 29th a free online course open to all will feature leading faculty from Harvard’s business, medical and public health schools.
-The course aims to help business leaders understand how to prioritize health.
+Beginning May 29th a free online course open to all, will feature leading faculty from Harvard’s business, medical and public health schools.
+The course, "Improving Your Business Through a Culture of Health," aims to help business leaders understand how to prioritize health.

 At RWJF, we know that business plays a key role in shaping American culture and scaling innovative ideas.
 Part of my job is to help business leaders understand the value of, and state the case for, improving health—not just for employees, but also the health of customers and the people who live in the community more broadly.